-3.1 Open Crate
+3.1 OPEN CRATE

 Open crate.
 Remove the loose parts (i.e., operator's manual, etc) from crate.
-Remove unit from crate; check there are no loose parts left.
+Remove unit from crate; check there are no loose parts left in crate.

-3.2 Initial Instructions
+3.2 INITIAL INSTRUCTIONS

-- Attach the handle with four M10×25 Flange Hd.
-Bolts and four M10 locknuts on each side as shown in FIG 4. - Insert rod end connector threaded stud of left and right steering linkage rod assemblies through hole of left and right brake swing arms; add M6 nut and washer 8 and tighten.
-Next, insert rod end connector threaded stud of shift control rod assembly through hole of shift control arm; add M6 nut and washer 6 and tighten.
-To finish, insert rod end connector threaded stud of blade control rod assembly through hole of tension swing arm; add M6 nut and washer 6 and tighten.
+- Attach the handle with four M10×25 Flange Hd Bolts and a M10 locknut on each side as shown in FIG 5. - Insert rod end connector threaded stud of left and right steering linkage rod assemblies through hole of left and right brake swing arms; add M6 nut and washer and tighten.
+Next, insert rod end connector threaded stud of shift control rod assembly through hole of shift control arm; add M6 nut and washer and tighten.
+To finish, insert rod end connector threaded stud of blade control rod assembly through hole of tension swing arm; add M6 nut and washer and tighten.
 See FIG 4 - The Throttle Cable must be attached to the engine according to the Engine Operator's Manual.
 The Fuel Tank Line connects to the line of the engine.
 (The positions of Fuel Filter and Throttle Cable Attachment are a bit different on different models of Engines.)
 See FIG 5